arangodb/docs/site/content/introduction/_index.md

 ArangoDB is available in an open-source and a commercial [edition](features.html), you can use it for on-premise deployments, as well as a fully managed [cloud service](oasis/).

+## Page References Test
+To reference other files in the site, use the reference shortcode.

+The page' front matter "fileID" variable is used to match the page and get the link to reference, so the file can be moved anywhere it will always be found as long as the fileID is referenced well.

+Check out the {{< reference fileID="smartgraphs-intro" label="SmartGraphs" >}}.

 ## What are Graphs?